AidenRoto/Bluetooth-keyboard-adapter/README.md

     backend = usb.backend.libusb1.get_backend(find_library=lambda x: "/usr/lib/libusb-1.0.so")

 This is because python in 7688 did not search the path /usr/lib, so I added manually.
 If your board do search this path or save libusb in other path, you should modify this part.

+I strongly recommend to compile the pyton script to .pyc file, for this is more fast and may cause to less power consumption.
+To compile the python script, use the command below:

+    python -m py_compile adapter.py

+then you'll get a adapter.pyc file, and you can run it with

+    python adapter.pyc

+Next step, If you wish to automatically run this script after boot, add `python adapter.pyc` in `/etc/rc.local` If you use linkit smart 7688

+    #!/bin/bash -e

+    python adapter.pyc

+    exit 0

+and setup `/etc/rc.local` permissions:

+    chmod 777 /etc/rc.local

+### MCU part
+Simply burn the .ino file in this project.
+Now I only released the .ino file for Bluefruit EZ-Key, and convert the raw customer report from usb to the formate Bluefruit EZ-Key accept, but if you use RN-42HID, I think you can simply send the USB data to RN-42, for RN-42 uses the same formate as USB HID data.

 ## HID Customer reports
 This project also implemented HID customer reports(ex: the play hotkey on you keyboard), but depends on your keyboard model.
 I only have one keyboard with this function, and currently I am not familiar with HID customer reports function, so for some keyboard, hotkey may broken.